attrib/foxhole-map-annotate/README.md

 ## Bugs

 Please create a Ticket in GitHub.
-Or of any the discord where you maybe heared about this.
+Or of any the discord where you maybe heard about this tool.

-* Custom facility editing is bit shaky

 ## Ideas